B2B SaaS · Analytics · Founding Designer

 Outcomes

-• 15+ enterprise customers · 85% logo retention.
-Including Samsung, Pluto TV (Paramount), and Vix (TelevisaUnivision).
+• Business outcome · 0 → ~$4M ARR · 15+ enterprise customers · ~85% customer logo retention. measured, company-level Design supported this growth from the first customer onward; the roster includes Samsung, Pluto TV (Paramount), and Vix (TelevisaUnivision).

 Reflection